The Writing Center can help you meet the challenges of your Senior Capstone Experience project!

 Attend our SCE Boot Camp

 Each spring, the Writing Center hosts an SCE Boot Camp.
 For this event, we’ll provide you with the space and the encouragement to spend a full day working on your SCE project, from 10:00am to 4:00pm.
 You’ll have a quiet place to work and the camaraderie of other SCE writers.

-Representatives from the Writing Center, Miller Library, and the Office of Academic Skills will be on hand for consultations and group workshops.
+Representatives from the Writing Center, Miller Library, and the Office of Academic Skills will also be on hand for individual consultations and group workshops.
 We’ll even provide lunch!